Why Host Hotels & Resorts Inc. (HST)’s Most Recent Report Reveals Some Hints About Its Future

 Compass Point, on the other hand, stated in their research note that they expect to see HST reach a price target of $22.
 The rating they have provided for HST stocks is “Buy” according to the report published on November 09th, 2021.

-Wells Fargo gave a rating of “Equal Weight” to HST, setting the target price at $18 in the report published on October 18th of the current year.
+Wells Fargo gave a rating of “Equal Weight” to HST, setting the target price at $18 in the report published on October 18th of the previous year.

 Insider Trading